-Mio and Mugi from K-On! tends to get worried of their weight gain at the end of the year, and are envious of Yui's high metabolism.
+Mio and Mugi from K-On! tend to get worried about their weight gain at the end of the year, and are envious of Yui's high metabolism.
 Even Ritsu can be manipulated into drum practice with this fear, though.

 However according to Ritsu, Mio's weight goes to her breasts.

 Nagi from A Channel tends to worry about her weight on occasions.

 Isana from Yumekui Merry is often shown worrying about her weight, despite her very cute and slender outer appearance.
 Chapter 39 shows on more than one occasion that she really is physically heavy, at least compared to Merry, just not to the point of being unhealthy.

 Ayako of Slam Dunk goes on a diet at the end of the series.
 Admittedly, she is drawn as curvier then Haruko and with a rounder face, but considering how many characters refer to her as attractive it's pretty obvious she's just being paranoid.